valbarriere/CC5205-Mineria-Datos-Content/ENGLISH/reglas_curso.md

 The remedial lab also includes a mini-retest.

-**Note: **Only the school's formal mechanisms for absences will be considered.
+**Note:** Only the school's formal mechanisms for absences will be considered.

 ### Project

 Project (in groups of 5 people): evaluated in 2 milestones (or stages) and with 3 face-to-face work sessions in compulsory class time.

 - Milestone 1: Selection and Exploration of a dataset, Proposal of Experiments and Preliminary Results.
-A report is handed in and a 3-minute presentation is made.
+A report is handed in and a 8-minute presentation is made.

 - Milestone 2 : Final Report and 15 minutes Presentation.